Calculating Stock Prices

 Dividend Growth (G) = Plowback Ratio x Return on Equity

-All of these variables can be easily calculated when researching a stock.
+These variables can be easily calculated when researching a stock.
 In fact, they are often calculated by many of the online stock research tools.
 We explain the significance of many of these variables in our article on financial ratios.

 Sticking with our example, if Stock A has a payout ratio of 60%, which means they pay out 60% of earnings in terms of dividends, their plowback ratio is 1 - 60%, or 40%.
 Let's also assume the company's return on equity is 10.0%.
 That means their estimated dividend growth rate is: